Title: Mathematics, Science and Computer Science Educator

 Location: Corning, New York, United States

 Kenneth W. Sullins, Mathematics, Science and Computer Science Educator at Empire State College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in mathematics, computer technology and higher education.

-A respected presenter in the field, Mr. Sullins has been a speaker and presenter at the Pennsylvania Council of Teachers of Mathematics Conferences since 2002 and a speaker at the “Leading Math into the 21st Century” conference.
+A respected presenter in the field, Mr. Sullins has been a speaker and presenter at the Pennsylvania Council of Teachers of Mathematics Conferences since 2002 and a member of MCTM’s “Leading Math into the 21st Century.”
 In addition, he has contributed a number of articles to professional journals in his area of expertise and has maintained membership with several organizations, including the Pennsylvania Council of Teachers of Mathematics, the National Council of Teachers of Mathematics, and the Michigan Council of Teachers of Mathematics.

 In recognition of his contributions to the field of education, the Oakland University Baseball Team presented Mr. Sullins with the Distinguished Alumnus Award in 2013.
 A graduate of Oakland University, Mr. Sullins previously earned a Bachelor of Arts in 1970 and a Master of Arts in mathematics in 1975.